 The Campus Safety Department will periodically request all employees to complete a key inventory form and return it to the Campus Safety Department.
 The key control officer will periodically conduct audits of residence hall and departmental key files to ensure accountability.
 Records of keys will be maintained by the key control officer and the locksmith and will only be accessible by them or their appointed designees.

+IV.
 Requests for Key Issuance

 Depending upon the level of access provided, approval for a specific key to be issued will be required from one of the following people: